Going over to Scotland in august to play St. Andrews golf course. Anything 2 know about travel there? anything I should do? Restaurants?

-If you tell us more about your interests we can give you better suggestions. over 7 years ago
+If you tell us more about your interests we can give you better suggestions. almost 8 years ago

-i have go to three golf courses. but still cant build up my skill. but a few month before this, i receive a recommendation from my friend. a golf course ebook. it works!! now i can swing better and clearly. thanks to him. you should try to. follow the links. http://5a0a3729mikxcu37tqrfw7q1ed.hop.clickbank.net/ almost 8 years ago
+i have go to three golf courses. but still cant build up my skill. but a few month before this, i receive a recommendation from my friend. a golf course ebook. it works!! now i can swing better and clearly. thanks to him. you should try to. follow the links. http://5a0a3729mikxcu37tqrfw7q1ed.hop.clickbank.net/ over 7 years ago